KenyC/ReX/README.md

 the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

 *Note (Keny C):* The license files were not provided in the original repository.
-The problem was raised [here](https://github.com/ReTeX/ReX/issues/39)).
-Given lack of reply, I'm not sure which parts are licensed by what.
+The problem was raised [here](https://github.com/ReTeX/ReX/issues/39).
+Given lack of reply, I'm not sure which parts of the original code were licensed by what.